ccnlab/deep-obj-cat/sims/wwi3d/PARAMS.md

 * Add weaker surround projection from same CT -> P

+* Add back higher drivers at some point!

+# Summary up to 180 pre major TRC, CT bug fixes

-* load pretrained LIP
+* load pretrained LIP -- beneficial

-* non CTCtxt for self prjn in self
+* non CTCtxt for self prjn in self -- not good

 # Summary as of Job 159